lalaliwe/youtube-live-lurker/README.md

 The installer is written to `optional/dashboard/dist/`.

-The installer uses the same project icon as the Chrome extension.
+The installer uses the same project icon as the Chromium extension.
 The Windows installer icon lives at `optional/dashboard/build/icon.ico`, generated from the PNG files in `icons/`.

 Before making a GitHub Release: